-You can set the following error handling policy:
+To set up the error handling policy

-- Do not show messages and dialogs while processing (silent mode) Enable this setting to ignore errors during backup operations.
+- 1. On the Backup dashboard > Options > Advanced > Error handling - 2.
+Set the error handling policy: - Do not show messages and dialogs while processing (silent mode) Enable this setting to ignore errors during backup operations.
 This is useful when you cannot control the backup process. - Ignore bad sectors This option is available only for disk and partition backups.
 It lets you successfully complete a backup even if there are bad sectors on the hard disk.

-We recommend that you select this check box when your hard drive is failing, for example:

-- Hard drive is making clicking or grinding noises during operation. - The S.M.A.R.T. system has detected hard drive issues and recommends that you back up the drive as soon as possible.
+We recommend that you select this check box when your hard drive is failing, for example: - Hard drive is making clicking or grinding noises during operation. - The S.M.A.R.T. system has detected hard drive issues and recommends that you back up the drive as soon as possible.